mromk94/Hive_Container/README.md

 - **omakh‑Hive** — Infrastructure Nexus.
 The decentralized task market and orchestration layer.
 Axons (agents) register skills and pick up tasks ("pollen").
 A Queen component coordinates and delegates.
 - **scout94** — Reference Axon (Agent).
 A practical worker agent that can browse, interact with files, and execute code; designed to plug into the Hive and execute tasks.
 - **Hive_Container** — Runtime/DevOps.
 Ops tooling to compose and run the ecosystem across local and cloud environments.
 (This repo)
+  - Includes **OMK Container** (`omk-container/`), the Android‑first mobile Hive Container + Hive Bridge that brings the continuity/consent layer to the phone.

 Links: https://github.com/mromk94/AIverse-Hub • https://github.com/mromk94/omakh-Hive • https://github.com/mromk94/scout94 • https://github.com/mromk94/Hive_Container